JoshPattman/spotpuppy/README.md

-# spotpuppy
+# Spot Puppy Python Library
- The 4th (and hopefully final) iteration of spot puppy code, simplified
+This is the code used to run a robot dog called spot puppy